 - In the first half term in our science lessons the children will be completing a unit on animals including humans looking at what we need – healthy food, exercise and keeping ourselves clean

 - In our art sessions the children will look at the British artist L.S.
 Lowry and practice their drawing skills with charcoal and pencil.

-- In History sessions we will be focusing on The Great fire of London and its causes and impact.
-We will learn about Samuel Pepys as a significant person of the time.
+- In History sessions we will be focusing on significant people through our study of explorers in particular Neil Armstrong and Christopher Columbus.
+The Great fire of London topic will address its causes and impact.
+We will learn about Samuel Pepys as another significant person in history.